Scoring Methodology · v1.3 · Revised March 29, 2026

 05Regulatory PostureGRADUATED

 What is the overall regulatory stance toward UAM at the municipal level?
 This is the only graduated factor in the model.
-Rather than binary yes/no, regulatory posture is assessed on a three-level scale: Friendly (10 points), Neutral (5 points), or Restrictive (0 points).
+Rather than binary yes/no, regulatory posture is assessed on a three-level scale: Friendly (full weight), Neutral (partial weight), or Restrictive (zero).
 This reflects the reality that regulatory environments exist on a spectrum — a city can be passively permissive without being actively supportive.
+Note: Regulatory posture scoring reflects the observable framework of state and local regulations governing vertical flight infrastructure.
+The FAA does not hold enforcement authority over private-use heliports.
+Conditional and objectionable airspace determinations issued by the FAA carry no mandatory compliance mechanism for private-use facilities.
+REG scores reflect regulatory framework strength, not verified compliance rates.

 What Qualifies